The first historic Town Hall in Massachusetts with net zero emissions will be in Hamilton.

 “This has certainly been a community building since it was built,” said Domelowicz.
 “It has been here for a long time and it has done a lot for our community.
 Our goal is to make this building do another 100 years.”

-Also in attendance at the groundbreaking were DPW Director Tim Olson, Select Board Member Tom Myers, Massachusetts Department of Energy Resources (DOER) Green Communities Director Joanne Bissetta, state Rep. Kristen Kassner, state Sen. Bruce Tarr, Jonathan Taylor and other representatives from LLB Architects, Bill Garbati from Energy Systems Group (ESG), Campbell Construction, National Grid, the Hamilton Environmental Impact Committee, and the Community Preservation Committee.
+Also in attendance at the groundbreaking were DPW Director Tim Olson, Select Board Member Tom Myers, Massachusetts Department of Energy Resources (DOER) Green Communities Director Joanne Bissetta, state Rep. Kristen Kassner, state Sen. Bruce Tarr, Jonathan Taylor and other representatives from LLB Architects, Bill Garbati from Energy Systems Group (ESG), Campbell Construction, National Grid, the Hamilton Environmental Impact Committee, the Community Preservation Committee and some original visionaries who started a Town Hall Building Committee.

 By incorporating cutting-edge technologies, the renovated Town Hall will highlight the ability to preserve history while embracing innovation.
 As construction progresses, the town will keep residents updated on the project’s timeline and any potential impacts.

 View the groundbreaking event on Hamilton Wenham Community TV.
-View building highlights posters (Thank you to Olin College of Engineering students in the Return Design program for the creation of displays.)
+View building highlights posters (Thank you to Olin College of Engineering students Lexi Deeter and Nina Mindel and faculty member Tim Ferguson Sauder for the creation of displays.)

 For photographs of the event, historical imagery, building renderings or interview requests, contact Cyndi Farrell in the Town Manager’s Office at [email protected].